unobatbayar/Program-a-day/README.md

 # ProgrammingExercises
 Solving programming exercises to learn and deepen main principles of computer science.
-@author Uno Batbayar
+@author Uno

-the programming exercises are taken from jwasham/coding-interview-university and Cracking the Coding Interview. all rights to the authors, however, the approach and how we solve is ours.
+the programming exercises are taken from jwasham/coding-interview-university and Cracking the Coding Interview, Codingbat and Hackerrank all rights to the authors, however, the approach and how we solve is ours.